diku-dk/futhark-book/practical-matters.rst

 memory-bound; on a compute-bound program we can expect much larger speedups.

-You may have notice that these programs take *significantly* longer to run than indicated by these performance measurements.
+You may have noticed that these programs take *significantly* longer to run than indicated by these performance measurements.
 While GPU initialisation does take some time, most of the actual run-time in the example above is spent reading the data file from disk.
 By default,